 Tablet No. 14 Erected July 1913

 Erected 1913.
 (Marker Number 14.)

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Monroeville-In A Trap (approx. 0.2 miles away); a different marker also named Morganís Raid (approx. 3.7 miles away); Civil War Monument (approx. 5.3 miles away); Bergholz Veterans Memorial Morgan's Raid (approx. 6.3 miles away); Bergholz-Overnight at Nebo (approx. 6.3 miles away); Bergholz Cemetery Veteran's Memorial (approx. 6Ĺ miles away); a different marker also named Morgan's Raid (approx. 6.8 miles away).
+Monroeville-In A Trap (approx. 0.2 miles away); West Grove Cemetery Morgan’s Raid (approx. 3.7 miles away); Salineville (approx. 3.7 miles away); Mooretown Soldiers Monument (approx. 5.3 miles away); Civil War Monument (approx. 5.3 miles away); Bergholz Veterans Memorial (approx. 6 miles away); a different marker also named Morgan's Raid (approx. 6.3 miles away).

 1. A little about the marker series:

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 16, 2010, by Jamie Abel of Westerville, Ohio.
-This page has been viewed 1,863 times since then and 5 times this year.
+It was originally submitted on September 16, 2010, by Jamie Abel of Westerville, Ohio.
+This page has been viewed 2,067 times since then and 59 times this year.
 Last updated on November 10, 2010, by Jamie Abel of Westerville, Ohio.
 Photos: 1. submitted on September 27, 2010, by Jamie Abel of Westerville, Ohio.
 2. submitted on September 16, 2010, by Jamie Abel of Westerville, Ohio.
 3. submitted on September 27, 2010, by Jamie Abel of Westerville, Ohio. • Craig Swain was the editor who published this page.